Marketing and Communications

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

-Environment: Work is performed primarily in a standard office setting with frequent interruptions and distractions; extended periods of time viewing computer monitor; interactions with other individuals.
+Environment: Work is performed primarily in a standard office and event settings with frequent interruptions and distractions; extended periods of time viewing computer monitor; interactions with other individuals.
 Due to the nature of the work environment, there is regular exposure to fumes, chemicals, dust and noise.

-Physical: The position is generally sedentary.
-Employees sit most of the time, but may walk or stand for brief periods of time.
-Primary functions require sufficient physical ability and mobility to work in an office setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 20 pounds); to operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
-This position also requires occasional lifting, transporting and operating video equipment including tripods, lighting units, cameras and sound gear.
+Physical: Primary functions require sufficient physical ability and mobility to work in an office or event setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 20 pounds); to operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
+Ability to work nights and weekends to attend events.

 The above statements are intended to describe the general nature and level of work performed by the employee assigned to this job; they do not purport to describe all functions.
 Employees may be assigned other duties, and the essential functions may be changed from time to time as necessary.